vibhorkum/synchronize-logical-slots/README.md

 # Prerquisite

-1. EDB Advanced Server 9.6 installation using RPMs.
-To install EDB Advanced Server 9.6 using RPMs, refer EDB Documents
+1. EDB Advanced Server 12.x installation using RPMs.
+To install EDB Advanced Server 12.x using RPMs, refer EDB Documents
 2. gcc
 3. make
-4. location of pg_config of EPAS should be in PATH environment variable
+4. location of pg_config of EDB Advanced Server should be in PATH environment variable
 5. Set max_worker_processes parameter to allow background worker in EPAS

 # Installation